Glossary

 Modal clause

-Modalsatz; adverbial clause which expresses manner
+Modalsatz; adverbial clause that expresses manner, often introduced by indemby

 In Deutschland begrüßt man sich, indem man sich die Hand reicht.